Emiljano Vila: Second return to Teuta

 On 12 July 2024, Vila returned to Teuta after one season, signing a one-year contract.

 International career

 Vila made his debut for the full national team on 11 June 2009 in a friendly match against Georgia, starting and playing 80 minutes in a 1–1 home draw.
 He scored on his second international appearance against Cyprus at home to help Albania to win 6–1, recording the biggest win in its history.

 He also played for the national team in a friendly against Milan at Qemal Stafa Stadium which ended 3–3.
 Vila scored one of the goals however that goal was not count for statistics of the senior team, because the match was not played against another national team.

+On 16 October 2012, Vila provided the assist for Odise Roshi’s decisive first-half goal in a 1–0 home victory against Slovenia during the 2014 FIFA World Cup qualification campaign.

 He scored his third goal for Albania on 8 June 2014, playing as a starter against San Marino and scoring the third goal in the 73rd minute in an eventual 3–0 away win.